-Perhaps, but it’s going to have started to melt if all the ice isn’t already gone.
-The beverage’s temperature will have come down significantly as well, leaving you with lukewarm coffee that’s far from tasty.
+Perhaps, but it will have started to melt if all the ice isn’t already gone.
+The beverage’s temperature will also have come down significantly, leaving you with lukewarm coffee that’s far from tasty.

-If you know that you’re not going to get to your cold drink for a while, then you need to stash it in the fridge.
+If you know that you won’t get to your cold drink for a while, you need to stash it in the fridge.

 How long can your fresh iced coffee stay in the fridge?
-You don’t want to push your luck here, so the less time, the better.
-Ice will still melt in the refrigerator since the temperature of the fridge is above freezing.
-Thus, keeping your iced coffee in the fridge only slows down its melting but doesn’t prevent it outright.
+You want to avoid pushing your luck here, so the less time, the better.
+Ice will still melt in the refrigerator since the fridge’s temperature is above freezing.
+Thus, keeping your iced coffee in the refrigerator only slows down its melting but doesn’t prevent it outright.

-Some fridges are colder than others, including mini fridges which have a smaller heating element.
-If your fridge feels like an arctic tundra each time you open the doors, then you might be able to get away with storing your iced coffee in there until it’s quitting time at work.
-Any longer than that though and your drink should really be thrown away.
+Some fridges are colder than others, including mini-fridges with smaller heating elements.
+If your fridge feels like an arctic tundra each time you open the doors, you might get away with storing your iced coffee in there until it’s quitting time at work.
+Any longer than that, though, your drink should be thrown away.

 Does Bottled Ice Coffee Go Bad?

-Perhaps you’d rather buy bottled iced coffee at the grocery store to save you the hassle of having to sit in the Starbucks drive-through line.
-Plus, you love how you can have iced coffee whenever you want even if the café isn’t open.
+Perhaps you’d rather buy bottled iced coffee at the grocery store to save you the hassle of sitting in the Starbucks drive-through line.
+Plus, you love having iced coffee whenever you want, even if the café isn’t open.

-If you have a bottle of iced coffee, how long will it be good for?
+How long will it be good if you have a bottle of iced coffee?
 Before we answer that question, we do want to note one thing.
-If it’s a bottled cold beverage from Starbucks, it’s probably cold brew instead of iced coffee.
-That’s a whole other ball of yarn, so keep reading to learn more.
+If it’s a cold bottled beverage from Starbucks, it’s probably cold brew instead of iced coffee.
+That’s another ball of yarn, so keep reading to learn more.

-If you keep your bottled ice coffee in the fridge and it’s unopened, you can safely store the drink until its expiration date.
-Once you break that seal though and open the iced coffee, then the urgency in which you need to consume the drink increases.
+If you keep your bottled iced coffee in the fridge and it’s unopened, you can safely store the drink until its expiration date.
+Once you break that seal and open the iced coffee, the urgency you need to consume the drink increases.

 You can let the opened bottled coffee sit until the next day, but we wouldn’t recommend waiting longer than 24 hours.
-The cream and milk in the coffee can go rancid, wrecking the otherwise very pleasant taste of your iced coffee!
+The cream and milk in the coffee can go rancid, wrecking the otherwise enjoyable taste of your iced coffee!

 Is Iced Coffee the Same as Cold Brew?

-As we said we would, let’s talk about the differences between iced coffee and cold brew coffee.
+As we said, let’s talk about the differences between iced and cold brew coffee.

-Cold-brew coffee might be more aromatic than other cups, and it tends to have a strong, smooth flavor.
+Cold-brew coffee might be more aromatic than other cups and tends to have a strong, smooth flavor.
 The sweetness feels more natural than coffee with cream and sugar, and the flavor notes of chocolate make sipping cold brew beverages a delight.

-The biggest difference between cold brew and iced coffee is this: cold brew coffee, despite the name, does not have to be served cold.
-It’s brewed at room temperature, so if desired, you can enjoy this drink hot.
+The most significant difference between cold brew and iced coffee is this: cold brew coffee, despite the name, does not have to be served cold.
+It’s brewed at room temperature, so you can enjoy this drink hot if desired.

 Iced coffee is regular coffee with ice poured in.
 That doesn’t mean it isn’t delicious, but making iced coffee is very simple.
 As a medium-bodied beverage, you might get some notes of caramel, but the flavor is relatively mild as well.

-When left in a room temperature environment though, cold brew gets funky very quickly.
+When left in a room-temperature environment, though, cold brew quickly gets funky.
 In a couple of hours, you’ll see mold on your drink!
 That could make you want to quit coffee forever.

 Can You Still Drink That Iced Coffee?
-Here Are Some Signs That You Shouldn’t
+Signs That You Shouldn’t

-You really have a hankering to finish your iced coffee, but admittedly, you haven’t been counting the hours since you bought it.
+You want to finish your iced coffee, but admittedly, you haven’t been counting the hours since you bought it.
 How do you know whether it’s time to go back to Starbucks?
 Here are some signs your iced coffee is past its useful shelf life.

 There’s No Ice Left

 As we explained in the last section, cold brew is still cold brew whether you drink it hot or cold.
-Without ice though, your iced coffee is just coffee.
-As all the ice melted in your cup, it probably watered down the coffee, so you wouldn’t even want to finish your beverage anyway.
+Without ice, though, your iced coffee is just coffee.
+As the ice melted in your cup, it probably watered down the coffee, so you wouldn’t want to finish your beverage anyway.